tofb15/DeepLearning-ConvNet/README.md

 -==Short Description==-

+* Visual Studio Community 2017, version 15.9.1
+* SFML-2.5.1 is included in the project and is used to display the images to the screen.
+* Program is using CUDA 10.0 which must be installed on your computer and integrated with Visual Studio 2017. (https://developer.nvidia.com/cuda-downloads)

 Image dataset included: CIFAR-10.
-Images are saved in .bin files, each file containing 10000 images and the class each image belong to.
+Images are saved in .bin files, each file containing 10000 images, of size 32x32x3 each, and the class each image belong to.
 Description of the dataset ->(http://www.cs.utoronto.ca/~kriz/cifar.html)

-SFML is used to display the images.

-Program language: C++ & CUDA